UKHomeOffice/playbook/index.md

 id: index
 ---

-We build products and services using user-centered design and agile processes.
-We use evidence and data to support decision-making and prioritisation.

-This playbook (or set of principles) is part of a set of tools to help:
-* new teams deliver in this way from day one
-* existing teams move towards this approach

-This playbook is a collaborative effort.
-It is the result of conversations and research into how we create products and services that meet the Home Office technical strategy.
-To contribute, or for more information contact the CTO product team.
+The playbook contains principles that teams should follow to design, build, run and retire Home Office products.
+The principles are:

+1. Understand the problem you're trying to solve
+2. Know the value your product will bring
+3. Design with users
+4. Make sure everyone can use the service
+5. Use appropriate delivery methods
+6. Iterate, improve and evaluate
+7. Meet standards
+8. Establish your team
+9. Collaborate and contribute
+10. Share and reuse
+11. Keep users safe
+12. Work in the open
+13. Choose the right technical approach

-This document is publicly available but may link to detailed information that can't be made public.
+This document is publicly available, but may link through to detailed information that can't be made public.

 ## Contribute to the playbook
 [Contact us](mailto:francesca.white@digital.homeoffice.gov.uk) to suggest updates and improvements, or to tell us how these principles work in practice.
 We will iterate the playbook based on feedback.